 Following the IICGADS decisions, the respective government representatives from each region on WADA’s Foundation Board have been responsible for facilitating agreement within each region to determine the apportionment of WADA's funding by individual countries.
 The WADA Executive Committee Member of the region usually leads this process.
 This information is then provided each year to WADA by the Board Members so that each country can be individually invoiced.

-The Supreme Council of Sport for Africa (SCSA) is the body through which the funding formula and allocation has been made and agreed to.
-Countries are divided into three categories (A, B, C), whereby the categorizations are based on geographical size, population size, and Gross Domestic Product (GDP).
-The formula for the African countries' contribution towards WADA is based on the same formula used to determine the annual contribution per country to the SCSA.
+The Supreme Council of Sport for Africa (SCSA) was the body through which the funding formula and allocation was made and agreed to.
+Countries were divided into three categories (A, B, C), whereby the categorizations were based on geographical size, population size, and Gross Domestic Product (GDP).
+The formula for the African countries' contribution towards WADA was based on the same formula used to determine the annual contribution per country to the SCSA.
 This decision was made at the Cape Town IICGADS meeting in 2001.
-This decision has applied for contributions from 2002 to 2017.
+This decision has applied for contributions from 2002 to 2018.

 For 2002, there was an agreement in principle between Canada and the United States.
 This agreement was based on the Americas' contribution being paid one third by the United States, one third Canada, with the remaining third to be apportioned across the rest of the countries in the Americas.

 Subsequently, in 2002-2003, following the meetings of Sports Ministers of the Americas, the Organization of American States (OAS) formula was agreed to by most countries.
 In 2004, the United States and Canada agreed to pay 75 percent (US 50 percent and Canada 25 percent), with the rest apportioned according to the OAS formula.
 The same principle applied for 2005 - 2008.